fortran-lang/fortran-lang.org/learn/intrinsics/ACHAR.md

 ## __Arguments__

   - __I__
-    the _integer_ value to convert to an ASCII character, therefore in the range 0 to 127.
+    the _integer_ value to convert to an ASCII character, in the range 0 to 127.

   - __KIND__
     (optional) an _integer_ initialization expression indicating the kind